Alanespartan/Deep-Learning-Chatbot-Project/README.md

 # Deep-Learning-Chatbot-Project

-# Test Chatbot
+## Test Chatbot
-# Medical Support Intent Dataset Messages
+### Medical Support Intent Dataset Messages
-hello there my chatbot friend
+- hello there my chatbot friend
-help me
+- help me
-lookup for hospital
+- lookup for hospital
-patient id
+- patient id

-# COVID-19 Intent Dataset Messages
+### COVID-19 Intent Dataset Messages
-will I die?
+- will I die?
+- contact with infected
-contact with infected
+- had contact with infected
-had contact with infected (no relacionado a lo pasado) what are the steps to protect employees what to do outside outside? (no relacionado a lo pasado) covid symptoms how much people have been infected
+- what are the steps to protect employees
+- what to do outside
+- outside?
+- covid symptoms
+- how much people have been infected

+Covid model doesnt have a 100% accuracy so it may return an empty answer